KRUISIN' KANINES AGILITY AND DOG SPORTS

 When her son Mike could no longer keep his 3-year-old, 65-lb. rescue mixed breed dog Obi-Wan Kenobi, Denise welcomed Obi to her home and began taking some obedience classes with him “just to get him out of the house.”
 Well, Obi is now a Certified Therapy Dog, visiting his elementary school classes at Gayman Elementary School and sharing his love at the Bucks County Courthouse in the Children and Youth program.

 Now living in Buckingham with her 3 dogs, Obi, Pinky, and Cajun, Denise retired from her job in the Pharma world in 2020 and was able to devote herself full-time to a lifetime goal that she had always wanted to fulfill - training her dog Pinky, a Pembroke Welsh Corgi, in the sport of agility.
-Denise discovered Kruisin’ Kanines by starting lessons with Jeanie Burton, our club’s Training Director, and her love of the sport led her to take group classes and become a member.
+Denise discovered Kruisin’ Kanines, and her love of the sport led her to take group classes and private lessons, and she soon joined as a club member.

-When Pinky suffered a shoulder injury and needed a break from the agility training, Denise got Obi going in the agility sport too.
-Obi has now earned his Novice and Open titles in agility, and is currently working on his Excellent title.
-Pinky continued her Novice work in agility, once she recovered, but she prefers to do nosework and scentwork, and to date, Pinky has completed her introductory trialing in nosework and is pursuing her titles in this fun sniffing sport.
+When Pinky suffered a shoulder injury and needed a break from agility, Denise got Obi going in agility too.
+Obi earned his Novice and Open titles in agility, and is currently working on his Excellent title.
+Pinky continued her Novice work in agility once she recovered, but she prefers nosework and scentwork, and to date, Pinky has completed her introductory trialing in nosework and is pursuing her titles in this fun sniffing sport.

-Denise is currently training her young dog Cajun, a very active Australian Shepherd, in both agility and nosework, and enjoying learning all that she can about these fun sports.
-Denise teamed up with her friend and fellow Kruisin’ Kanines member, Pam Morgan, to teach the Beginner Agility classes at Kruisin’ in 2022.
-Denise says it has been a joy working with the new teams in Beginner Agility to introduce them to the elements of the dog agility sport, and has helped to continue Denise’s experience in the sport.
+Denise is currently training her young dog Cajun, a very active Australian Shepherd, in both agility and nosework, and enjoys learning all that she can about these fun sports.
+Denise teamed up with her friend and fellow Kruisin’ Kanines member, Pam, to teach the Beginner Agility classes at Kruisin’ in 2022.
+Denise says it has been a joy working with the new teams in Beginner Agility to introduce them to the elements of dog agility.

 Picture